 It is often a good idea to directly talk to the people who make up your target audience.
 Ask them what problems they are experiencing and see how your product can help them out.

 Even if you choose not to create a proof of concept, it’s always a good idea to carry out extensive research into your target market.

 When you know your customer’s pain points, you’ll be able to refine your prospective product to help them out as much as possible.

 Does your initial product idea make life easier for your customers?
 If the answer is no, you may need to tweak it.
 Remember, you don’t want to launch a product that is of no use to anyone.

-Think about how much your solution will cost, how much resources it will require to launch and how scalable it is.
+Think about how much your solution will cost, how many resources it will require to launch, and how scalable it is.
 These factors will all need to come into play.

 Your ideas don’t need to be 100% perfect at this stage.
-It’s better to have a handful of half-realised ideas than one idea that isn’t quite right.
+It’s better to have a handful of half-realized ideas than one idea that isn’t quite right.

 4. Decide on your metrics

 How will you know if your proof of concept is successful?
 At this stage, you’ll want to consider the performance goals you need to monitor.
 These goals will depend on the product you’re looking to sell and the solution you want to provide.

 For example, if you want to launch a mobile app, you may decide to create a waiting list where people can sign up for more information.
 This means your goal could be X amount of subscribers.
 This shows there is interest in what you have to offer and will give you the confidence you need to start creating a prototype.